ayranamo/phoenix-combot/README.md

-# kappa-vedi-bot
+# phoenix-combot
-A telegram bot for Kappa Vedi community
+A telegram bot for Phoenix community